 Jane Ash Poitras, 2015

-Mixed media on canvas on a cedar stretcher
+Mixed Media on Canvas on a Cedar Stretcher

-Utopia Series – Homeland & Northern Utopia
+Homeland & Northern Utopia

 “A tribute to my Indigenous Peoples, especially my Mikisew Cree First Nation at Fort Chipewyan.”